Weighted mixed-norm $L_p$ estimates for equations in non-divergence form with singular coefficients: the Dirichlet problem: Introduction

-Observe that the condition $a_{dd} =1$ is not restrictive as we can always divide both sides of the PDE in \eqref{main-eqn} by $a_{dd}$ and replace $\nu$ in \eqref{ellipticity} and \eqref{a-b.zero0} with $\nu^2$.
-We also would like to point out that the condition $a_{dj} =0$ for $j=1,2,\ldots, d-1$ as in \eqref{extension-type-matrix} holds for a large class of equations arising in other problems such as \cite{Caffa-Sil, Pop-1, EM, Grushin, Gr-Sa}.
-See also \cite{Sire-1,Sire-2} for similar structural conditions on the matrix of coefficients for equations in divergence form.

-In Theorem \ref{para-main.theorem}, we show that under the partially VMO condition, \eqref{main-eqn} has a unique solution in the weighted mixed norm Sobolev space with the weight $x_d^{(p-1)\alpha}\omega_0(t)\omega_1(x)$ provided that $\lambda$ is sufficiently large.
-Here $\omega_0\in A_q$ and $\omega_1\in A_p$ are any Muckenhoupt weights for $q, p \in (1,\infty)$.
+for $x =(x', x_d) \in \bR^d_+$.
+In Theorem \ref{para-main.theorem}, we show that under certain VMO conditions, \eqref{main-eqn} has a unique solution in a suitable class of weighted mixed norm Sobolev spaces with the weight $x_d^{p\alpha +\gamma_0}\omega_0(t)\omega_1(x)$ provided that $\lambda$ is sufficiently large.
+Here $\omega_0\in A_q(\bR)$ and $\omega_1\in A_p(\bR^d_+, \mu_2)$ are any Muckenhoupt weights for $q, p \in (1,\infty)$ and $\mu_2(s) = s^{\gamma_0}$ for $s>0$, and $\gamma_0 \in (-1, 1-\alpha]$.
 A similar result for the elliptic equation \eqref{elli-main-eqn} is stated in Theorem \ref{elli-main.theorem}.
-From these two theorems, we obtain the local boundary estimates stated in Corollary \ref{cor2.3}.
+From the mentioned theorems, we obtain the local boundary estimates stated in Corollary \ref{cor2.3}.
+Under some mild conditions, it is possible that the mentioned results can be extended to the class of equations consisting a singular zeroth order term $bu/x_d^2$ as those considered in \cite{MNS21, MNS22}, by using a change of variables.
+See Remark \ref{final-remark} for details.

-It should be mentioned that the estimates in our main results (Theorems \ref{thm0}, \ref{para-main.theorem}, and \ref{elli-main.theorem}) are different from those obtained in \cite{Dong-Phan-1, DP} for the equations with the conormal boundary conditions, unless $p=2$.
-In fact, to prove the main results, in this paper, we use the underlying measure $\mu_1(s) = |s|^{-\alpha}$ discovered in \cite{Dong-Phan} for equations in divergence form, while the proof of the main results in \cite{Dong-Phan-1, DP} uses $\mu(s) = |s|^{\alpha}$ as an underlying measure, where $s \in \bR \setminus \{0\}$.
-Because of this and due to the local pointwise estimates derived in Section \ref{simple-coeffients}, we establish the mixed-norm $L_p$-estimates of $x_d^{\alpha} u, x_d^{\alpha} Du, x_d^{\alpha} DD_{x'}u, x_d^{\alpha} u_t$ and $D_d^2 u+\alpha/x_d D_d u$ with weight $\omega d\mu_1$ for a suitable nonnegative function $\omega$, while in \cite{Dong-Phan-1, DP} the mixed-norm $L_p$-estimates of $u, Du, D^2u, u_t$ with weight $\omega d\mu$ are obtained.
-Note that in our case, $D_d^2 u$ could be too singular to be $L_p$-integrable even with weights.
+It should be mentioned that the estimates in our main results (Theorems \ref{thm0}, \ref{para-main.theorem}, and \ref{elli-main.theorem}) are quite different from those obtained in \cite{Dong-Phan-RMI, DP} for the same class of equations but with the conormal boundary conditions, even when $p=2$.
+In fact, for a given solution $u$ of the PDE \eqref{main-eqn} or \eqref{elli-main-eqn}, $D_d^2 u$ could be too singular to be $L_p$-integrable even with weights unless the weights have very fast decay near $\{x_d =0\}$.
 This can be seen by the ODE